kayceesrk/kayceesrk.github.io/_posts/2020-01-19-OCaml-Prolog-Jupyter.md

 ---

-Last semester at IIT Madras, I taught a revamped core course [CS3100 Paradigms of Programming](http://kcsrk.info/cs3100_f19/), which introduces 3-year students to functional and logic programming paradigms.
+Last semester at IIT Madras, I taught a revamped core course [CS3100 Paradigms of Programming](http://kcsrk.info/cs3100_f19/), which introduces 3rd-year students to functional and logic programming paradigms.
 While the course had been traditionally offered in Lisp and Prolog, I introduced OCaml instead of Prolog.
 All of the lectures were delivered through interactive Jupyter notebooks.
 The assignments were also distributed as Jupyter notebooks and evaluated through autograder facility in Jupyter.
-There has been several requests to replicate this setup elsewhere.
+There has since been several requests to replicate this setup elsewhere.
 Hence, I thought I should write about the set up and experience of teaching through Jupyter notebooks.

 <!--more-->